Generalizing to unseen domains via distribution matching: Experimental Setup and Results

-We investigate whether cross-domain $\mathcal{H}$-divergences are being in fact reduced by G2DM.
-We use ERM as a baseline for comparison since it does not include any mechanism to enforce distribution matching.
+We now investigate whether cross-domain $\mathcal{H}$-divergences are being in fact reduced by G2DM.
+We use ERM as a baseline as it does not include any mechanism to enforce distribution matching.
 We estimate $\mathcal{H}$-divergences by computing the proxy pairwise $\mathcal{A}$-distance \cite{ben2007analysis} for each pair of domains on the PACS benchmark.
 Classifiers are trained on top of the representations $\mathcal{Z}$ obtained with ERM and G2DM.
 We show in Figures \ref{fig:a_dist} the differences in estimated discrepancies between ERM and G2DM for each unseen domain.
 Each entry corresponds to a pair of domains indicated in the row and the column and positive values indicate that G2DM \emph{decreased} the corresponding pairwise $\mathcal{A}$-distance in comparison to ERM.
-Notice that the diagonals are left blank as we do not compute the domain classification accuracy between the same domains.
-We observe that apart from the case where Photo is the unseen domain, G2DM was able to better match most of the source domains, thus yielding a smaller $\epsilon$ which favours generalization.
-Interestingly, we also noticed that the estimated pairwise $\mathcal{H}$-divergence between the unseen domain and sources also decreased in most of the cases even though G2DM did not have access to data from the unseen domain at training time to explicitly match those distributions.
-This effect is explained by the fact that the $\mathcal{H}$-divergence satisfies the triangle inequality (c.f.
-Eq. \ref{eq:triangle} in the supplementary material), which can be used to show that an upper-bound for the discrepancy between the unseen domain and any source gets tighter once $\epsilon$ decreases.
+Notice that the diagonals are left blank as we do not compute the classification accuracy between the same domains.